Janovce, Bardejov District

-Janovce (German: Johannsdorf, meaning John's village) is a village and municipality in Bardejov District in the Prešov Region of north-east Slovakia.
+Janovce (German: Johannsdorf, meaning John's village, Hungarian: Bérczalja) is a village and municipality in Bardejov District in the Prešov Region of north-east Slovakia.

 History

 In historical records the village was first mentioned in 1261.

 Geography

 The municipality lies at an altitude of 370 metres and covers an area of 5.551 km².

 It has a population of about 415 people.